Founder and Director

 Nishant Tiku studied geosciences engineering at the University of Petroleum and Energy Studies, Dehradun.
 After working in oil fields for 5 years, he worked briefly for Médecins Sans Frontières on logistics in rural India.
 In 2017 he went to the Australian National University to study for a Master in Environment and spent eight months in Ladakh learning how to build ice stupas in 2018/19.
 He is continuing this work for his PhD and is also a research associate for the Himalayan Institute for Alternatives, Ladakh.
 He is managing the Ice Stupa team and working on village rehabilitation projects in the Trans-Himalayas.

-Siale first came to New Zealand in 1972 to undertake an apprenticeship sponsored by the Tongan and New Zealand governments.
-He then returned to Tonga and taught at the Tongan High School in Nuku'alofa.
-Since 1986 he has run the geotechnical engineering laboratory at the University of Canterbury.
-For the past 27 years, in partnership with his wife Milika, he has presented a Tongan language radio programme providing news, interviews and information for the Tongan community in New Zealand.
-Siale is also a Justice of the Peace.
+Siale first came to New Zealand in 1972 to serve an apprenticeship with New Zealand Railways sponsored by the Tongan and New Zealand governments.
+He returned to Tonga in 1977 where, after a brief period with the Tongan Ministry of Works, he taught technical subjects at Tonga High School in Nuku'alofa.
+Siale returned to New Zealand in 1984, working initially for the New Zealand Ministry of Works on building the Clyde Dam and managed a 6 week trip to Antarctica to build a shower system for the scientists at Scott Base, allowing people to wash on a daily basis!
+He has the singular distinction of being the first known Tongan to have set his feet in Antartica.
+Since 1986 he has worked at the University of Canterbury as an engineering technician.
+For the past three decades, in partnership with his wife Milika, he has presented a Tongan language radio programme providing news, interviews and information for the Tongan community in New Zealand.
+He is also a Justice of the Peace.
+In the 2021 Queen's Birthday Honours, Siale was appointed Member of the New Zealand Order of Merit for services to Pacific education.

 Val began her career as a Medical Laboratory Scientist and worked at Christchurch Hospital and Princess Margaret Hospital before becoming the joint Owner/Director (with husband Lyell) of McMillan Drilling Ltd. She established McMillan Laboratory Services (an IANZ accredited water quality testing laboratory) in 2000.
 Val and Lyell have been involved in humanitarian work in the Pacific Islands for many years and drilling water bores for villages in both remote areas and on the main islands.
 Val recently completed a Master of Water Resource Management.